diogro/expressionVariance-manuscript/main.md

 For each study, we filtered genes that did not achieve a minimum of 1 count per million (cpm) reads in all samples and a mean 5 cpm reads.
 To account for the mean variance relation in count data, remaining genes were subjected to the variance stabilizing transformation implemented in DESeq2 [@Love2014-mp].
 Fixed effects were manually curated from the metadata for all studies and removed using a linear fixed effect model.Outlier individuals in the residual distribution were removed using a robust PCA approach of automatic outlier detection [@Chen2020-fy].
 Gene expression standard deviation is measured in the residuals after fixed effect correction and outlier removal.

+## Variance correlation

+We assessed the similarity in gene expression variation across studies by using a between study Spearman correlation matrix of the measured standard deviations.
+Using Spearman correlations avoid problems related to overall scaling or coverage differences, and allows us to assess if the same genes are usually more or less variable across studies.
+To investigate the factors involved in determining correlations between studies, we used a varying effects model to investigate the effect of study origin and tissue on the correlations across studies.
+Given that most of the variation in the Spearman correlation across studies is expolained by a single principal component, we use the ranked projections of gene expression variance in this principal component to create an across study rank of gene variation.
+The higher the rank, the higher the gene standard deviation of a given gene.

-## Gene connectivity
+## Gene level statistics

+__Genetic variation__: Pophuman measurements of gene level polimorphism (proxy for cis-regulation...)

-As a proxy for the degree of trans regulation that each gene is subjected to, we calculate the average weighted connectivity for all genes.
+__Gene connectivity__: As a proxy for the degree of trans regulation that each gene is subjected to, we calculate the average weighted connectivity for all genes.
 To do this, for each study, we create a fully connected gene-by-gene graph in which each edge is weighted by the Spearman correlation between gene expression.
 We then trim this graph by keeping only edges for which the Spearman correlation is significant at a false discovery rate of 1%.
 In this trimmed network, we then take the average of the Spearman correlation of all remaining edges for each gene.
 So, for each study we have a measure of the average correlation of each gene with every other gene.
+The average connectivity for each gene is the average across all studies in which that gene is expressed.As a proxy for the degree of trans regulation that each gene is subjected to, we calculate the average weighted connectivity for all genes.
+To do this, for each study, we create a fully connected gene-by-gene graph in which each edge is weighted by the Spearman correlation between gene expression.
+We then trim this graph by keeping only edges for which the Spearman correlation is significant at a false discovery rate of 1%.
+In this trimmed network, we then take the average of the Spearman correlation of all remaining edges for each gene.
+So, for each study we have a measure of the average correlation of each gene with every other gene.
 The average connectivity for each gene is the average across all studies in which that gene is expressed.

-## Variance correlation

-We assessed the similarity in gene expression variation across studies by using a between study Spearman correlation matrix. using Spearman correlations avoid problems related to overall scaling or coverage differences, and allows us to assess if the same genes are usually more or less variable across studies.

-PCoA of studies using the Spearman correlation matrix.

-To investigate the factors involved in determining correlations between studies, we used a varying effects model to investigate the effect of study origin and tissue on the correlations across studies.

-## Gene Ontology enrichment

 # Results